Calonectris

 The species in this group are long-winged birds, dark brown or grey-brown above, and mainly white below.
 They are pelagic outside the breeding season.
 They are most common in temperate and cold waters.

-These tubenose birds fly with stiff wings, and use a shearing flight technique to move across wave fronts with the minimum of active flight.
-Their flight appears more albatross-like than the Puffinus species.
+Like most other tubenose birds, they use a shearing flight technique to move across wave fronts with the minimum of active flight, but fly with a more relaxed, fluid, flexible wing action than the other shearwaters in Puffinus and Ardenna.

 Calonectris shearwaters are long-distance migrants.
 The streaked shearwater disperses from its east Asian breeding islands throughout the western Pacific and into the eastern Indian Ocean.
 They come to islands and coastal cliffs only to breed.
 They are nocturnal at the colonial breeding sites, preferring moonless nights to minimise predation.
 They nest in burrows and often give eerie contact calls on their night time visits.
 They lay a single white egg.
 They feed on fish, squid and similar oceanic food.
 They will follow fishing boats to take scraps.

 Taxonomy

 The genus Calonectris was introduced in 1915 by the ornithologists Gregory Mathews and Tom Iredale with the streaked shearwater as the type species.
 The genus name combines the Ancient Greek kalos meaning "good" or "noble" with the genus name Nectris that was used for shearwaters by the German naturalist Heinrich Kuhl in 1820.
 The name Nectris comes from the Ancient Greek nēktris meaning "swimmer".

 Scopoli's shearwater and Cory's shearwater were previously considered as conspecific and formed the Cory's shearwater complex (Calonectris diomedea).
-Based on the lack of hybridization and differences in mitochondrial DNA, morphology and vocalization, the complex was split into two separate species.
+Based on the lack of hybridization and differences in mitochondrial DNA, morphology and vocalisation, the complex was split into two separate species.
 The English name "Cory's shearwater" was transferred to Calonectris borealis while what was previously the nominate subspecies became Scopoli's shearwater (Calonectris diomedea).